philipaconrad/gzipstreamwriter/README.md

 ## Go Version Support

-I'm supporting the latest Go major version - 2, which seems to be the policy several other large projects are following.
+I'm currently supporting the latest Go major version.
-As this library was originally built for use in one of those bigger projects, I've adopted an appropriate support policy to ensure it's compatible.
+Previously, I'd aimed to support the current major version - 2, but there's a world of performance and features availble on Go 1.24+, and I'd like to have access to those things.
+The larger open source project that this library was originally developed for has caught up to at least Go 1.23+, so this library should be usable for them soon.